Jan-9C/deathcounter_ocr/README.md

 ## cropimage.py

-This script can be used to export the coordinates you want to crop from an image.
+This script can be used to export the coordinates you want to use to crop the screenshot.
 You can change the config to match the exported file to change where the screenshot gets cropped. <br/>
 Files are exported to debugImages/crops <br/>

 Usage: